Better Care Fund

 - get people home quicker when they've been in hospital

-National guidance on the development of a 3-year plan to take effect from April 2021 is due to be published in the autumn.
-More information about this will be published in due course.
+National guidance on the requirements for a two-year plan from April 2023 is expected to be published in the new year and more information will be provided when available.